Ananym/welcome-to-nexus/economy/crafting.md

 ### Wool, ambers, etc

 There's no gathering skill for these.
-Kill sheep for wool, various creatures for ambers.
+Kill sheep in the Wilderness for wool, various creatures for ambers.

 ## Manufacturing

-*The game considers these skills "Manufacturing", even though you are not manufacturing finished goods but instead refining raw materials into refined materials...*
+_The game considers these skills "Manufacturing", even though you are not manufacturing finished goods but instead refining raw materials into refined materials..._

 ### Smelting